umbraco-community/awesome-umbraco/README.md

 **Contributions are always welcome!**

 Please read the [contribution guidelines and quality standard](https://github.com/leekelleher/awesome-umbraco/blob/master/CONTRIBUTING.md) page before making a pull-request.
-If you see a resource or package here that is no longer maintained or is not a good fit, please submit a pull request to improve this file
+If you see a resource or package here that is no longer maintained, please submit a pull request to help improve this collection.

 Thank you to all [contributors](https://github.com/leekelleher/awesome-umbraco/graphs/contributors), you are awesome and this list wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

 ### Contents